duglin/helloworld/README.md

 ```

 You should notice 2 main differences here:

 1 - `spec.template.metadata.name`: This is different from the Service
-    name you'll see above.
-This provides a name for **this** revision
+    name you'll see above on the 4th line.
+This provides a name for **this**
-    of your service.
+	revision of your service.
 We're going to provide a name so that we can
 	reference it in the `traffic` section below.
 2 - `spec.traffic`: This section allows for us to tell Knative how to
     route traffic between the various versions (revisions) of our
 	Service.
 This is useful when you want to do a rolling (A/B) update
-	of your sevice rather than to switch all traffic to the new version
+	of your service rather than switch all traffic to the new version
 	immediately.

   In this case we're defining just one `traffic` section and telling
   Knative to send all (100%) of the traffic to the revision called
   `helloworld-v1` - which is what we're naming the new revision.
   You'll notice there's `tag` property too - this allows us to give
   a unique prefix to a specialize URL for just that one revision if
   you want to send request directly to it and avoid the percentage
   based routing logic.
 In this case, to keep it simple, we picked the
   same name as the revision.

 Once final thing, there's also now `containerConcurrency` property in
 there.
 We're setting that to `1` so that each instance of the service will